caroysMSFT/MSFTProjects/README.md

 **Outputfile** - The JSON file name (or full path) you want it to spit out

 **OpenNotepad** - a lazy way of getting a look at the fruits of your labor.
 Should be boolean value (default is $false).
 Obviously only works on Windows.

+## WebTester

+A barebones multi-threaded .Net Core (C#) command line tool for generating HTTP requests.
+Intended as a platform for tinkering with many variables to see what impact they have.

+### Usage

+`WebTester.exe -option optionvalue`

+`-sleepms` - The time to sleep between making requests.
+Default is 0.
+`-minutes` - How many minutes to run the test for.
+Default is 1.
+`-uri` - What URI to hit.
+Required.
+`-threads` - How many threads to use.
+Default is 1.